Skip to main content

 I’ve posted this on my blog before, but because God seems to be drilling this theme into me, I thought it would be good to post this again.
 (BTW the hibiscus is called Molokai Red, and it’s from my Dad’s garden.)

-Basically, I realized that I can plan my books and my marketing, but I also must be willing to roll with however God arranges things.
-This was very appropriate for today, because I was reviewing my sales funnels and marketing strategies and then I did my quiet time, and this theme came up.
+Basically, I realized that I can make plans for my job and my life, but I also must be willing to roll with however God arranges things.
+This was very appropriate for today, because I was feeling overwhelmed as I was reviewing sales strategies for marketing my Christian Regency Romantic Suspense novels and my Christian Contemporary Romantic Suspense novels.
+Then I did my quiet time, and this theme came up.

 If this is you, too, then let’s both pray that we can keep our focus on God and not ourselves, so He can use us the way He wants to!